cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 Running a worker as a container or VM are the most common ways to handle the build.
 Other options include serverless, sandboxes (such as gVisor and Firecracker), and secure enclaves.
 For the purposes of this paper, we will only focus on containers.
 Using containers as build workers allows pipelines to treat them as "microservices," assigning a unique build worker (container) to each build step.
 Therefore, at a high level, build workers and build steps may seem interchangeable in a cloud native software factory because they exist in a 1:1 relationship.

 Build steps and workers take, as inputs, (1) a worker base image" (the base container image on which the build worker is based), (2) a build environment consisting of sources and dependencies, and (3) a build command.
-The worker should verify its inputs, run its designated build command, and generate output consisting of an artefact and any metadata.
-That artefact may be a binary, test evidence, or an input to a subsequent stage, and should include separate, signed metadata (hashes, signatures, or build evidence).
+The worker should verify its inputs, run its designated build command, and generate output consisting of an artifact and any metadata.
+That artifact may be a binary, test evidence, or an input to a subsequent stage, and should include separate, signed metadata (hashes, signatures, or build evidence).

 The build environment consists of all the content required for the build including the sources for the build and any of its dependencies, excluding any tooling provided by the worker base image as this tooling is not part of the end product being built.
 It is imperative that no other source material is fetched at build time outside of the provided parameters.
 The build environment is a temporary storage capability which is encrypted and secured.